Kimiko Wakiyama – Whistler

 In 2019 he served as head judge for The Masters of Musical Whistling International Festival (MMW) in the US.

-Since April 2015, he has produced his Whistling Workshop in Tokyo and he invented some iPhone applications for the practice of whistling, called the “WhistleTuner” – useful for checking the pitch.
+Since April 2015, he has produced his Whistling Workshop in Tokyo and he invented a few iPhone applications for the practice of whistling, including the “WhistleTuner” – useful for checking the pitch.